JayaswalPrateek/MyCSnotesForME/Cpp.md

 ***Note on Arrays***
 - When an Array of length n is created and when m elements are hard coded then remaining n-m elements are automatically initialized to 0.
-- When a 2-D Array is created, all the elements are contiguous in the memory.
+- When a 2-D Array is created, all the elements are contiguous in the memory just like a 1-D array.
-- Have to use reference of x when A is 2-D array in a for each loop but you still need to use nested for each loop.
+- Need to use reference of x when A is 2-D array in a for each loop but you still need to use nested for each loop.
 	```cpp
 		#include <iostream>
 		using namespace std;